ansorre/As-Libs-Core/README.md

 ## Key points

  * no dependencies at all
  * used in many production software for more than 10 years
- * to do
+ * ...
+I'll list main packages included ...
  * Apache 2.0 license

+## Feel like sponsoring this project?
+**Compliments, it's a very good idea. 🤗**
+You can do so right here: [Sponsor @ansorre on GitHub sponsors](https://github.com/sponsors/ansorre)
+Why it's a good idea?
+Read [here](https://ansorre.github.io/sponsor/).

 ## Quick links